 UCAT Scores Guide: What is a good UCAT Score?

 For the first four sections you will receive a score between 300 and 900.
 The highest possible score is 900, while 300 is the lowest.
 However, for the final Situational Judgement section, you will receive a banding instead.
-There are four bands, with band 1 being the highest and band 4 being the lowest.
+There are four bands, with band 1 being the highest and band 4 being the lowest and the final UCAT scores will go through UCAT conversion.

 In a nutshell: